LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/exercises.rst.txt

 -----------------

 The starter data for these exercises is in the `Github repo <https://github.com/LaunchCodeEducation/java-web-development-starter-data>`_ under ``lesson-15-exercises``.
 To import the data in our ``.csv`` files, we need to create three empty tables.
+Once you have created your tables, you need to use the :ref:`Table Import Wizard <table-import-data>`.

 .. admonition:: Note